robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 ### Money laundering and Ukraine default

-As of April 2025, total assistance allocated by Europe to Ukraine stands at $157B, which is $26B more than the U.S. which has provided more military aid, instead.
+As of April 2025, total assistance allocated by Europe to Ukraine stands at $157B, which is $26B more than the U.S., which has provided more military aid, instead.

 ...

 #### How much money are we talking about?

-As of April 2025, total assistance allocated by Europe to Ukraine stands at $157B, which is $26B more than the U.S. which has provided more military aid, instead.

 - **$183B** -- from the emergency U.S. fund allocated to support Ukraine.
 So far, the United States has disbursed $83.4B in funding and equipment, including $67B in military assistance.

 - **$174B** -- Congress initially appropriated this amount through five Ukraine supplemental appropriation acts enacted in fiscal years 2022 through 2024.
-Of this, $164B for Operation Atlantic Resolve, and $11B for other, primarily humanitarian, purposes.
+Of this, $164B was for Operation Atlantic Resolve, and $11B for other, primarily humanitarian, purposes.
 Additional funds of $20B were allocated from annual agency appropriations and $1.1B from other supplemental appropriation acts.

 - **$120B** -- from the Kiel Institute, a German think tank, estimates that the United States has provided this amount in aid.